nrjdalal/rdt-li/README.md

 ## Features

-Made via [Onset](https://onset.vercel.app) a Next.js starter that comes with step-by-step instructions to understand how everything works, easy for both beginners and experts alike and giving you the confidence to customize it to your needs.
+Built on top of [Onset](https://onset.vercel.app) a Next.js starter that comes with step-by-step instructions to understand how everything works, easy for both beginners and experts alike and giving you the confidence to customize it to your needs.
 Built with Next.js 14, Drizzle (Postgres), NextAuth/Auth.js.

 ### Frameworks